Rushikesh2503/chat-app-public/README.md

 # <img align="center" style="width:100px;height100px;border-radius:50%" src="https://res.cloudinary.com/rsbrsb/image/upload/v1685167424/brew_apps/chatbee2_pojnjf.png"> CHATBEE - MERN Chat App

 </br>
-This is a chat application built using the MERN stack (MongoDB, Express, React, Node.js).
+CHATBEE is a versatile chat application that allows users to seamlessly connect and communicate with friends across various devices, including mobile phones and laptops.
+With its intuitive interface and responsive design, CHATBEE offers a user-friendly experience that adapts to any screen size.This is a chat application built using the MERN stack (MongoDB, Express, React, Node.js).

 **This project has been done in  order to learn the basic working of a website by implementing Frontend as well as Backend.
 Working on this project helps me to learn a lot of new things that goes into building a website.
 (Solo Project)**